hereldar/php-date-times/docs/reference/date-time.md

 public function isNot(DateTime $that): bool;
 ```

-Checks if the given date-time belongs to another class and has
+Checks if the given date-time belongs to another class or has a
-a different value than this date-time.
+different value than this date-time.

 ### isEqual